jbussemaker/AssignmentEncoding/README.md

 ## Installation

-Create a Python 3.7+ environment and install dependencies using pip: `pip install -r requirements.txt`
+Create a Python 3.7+ environment and install using pip: `pip install -e .`

 ## Background